Negative verb: Negative Verb - Overview for clausal negations

+The verb to be negated takes the form älä maalaa "do not paint" in the second person singular and the form with -ko in älköön maalatko, älkäämme maalatko, älkäätte maalatko, älkööt maalatko in other persons and numbers.
+The (rarely used) passive form is älköön maalattako.
+Colloquial Finnish more likely uses the construction ei saa maalata "it is not allowed to be painted".

 Estonian

-The Estonian language uses a particle-like non-inflectional negative auxiliary which is hierarchical presented on a pre-verbal slot.
+The Estonian language uses a particle-like non-inflectional negative auxiliary which is hierarchically presented on a pre-verbal slot.
 The auxiliary is realized as 'ei'.
-A special form differs from the SN while forming the connegative in the present tense, in the past form or the active past participle.
-Differing to other Uralic languages, in Estonian language the flectional character doesn't seem to be a necessary feature for the negative auxiliary.
+A special form differs from the SN while forming the connegative in the present tense, in the past form, or in the active past participle.
+In the Estonian language, the fictional character doesn't seem to be a necessary feature for the negative auxiliary, which differs from other Uralic languages.
 This is important because the question appears, if the auxiliary has to show a flectional marker even if the LV is not showing any flectional marker without using the negation modus.